nikhilm/uvbook/source/filesystem.rst

 .. literalinclude:: ../code/uvcat/main.c
     :linenos:
     :lines: 26-40
-    :emphasize-lines: 2,6,13
+    :emphasize-lines: 2,8,12

 In the case of a read call, you should pass an *initialized* buffer which will be filled with data before the read callback is triggered.
+The ``uv_fs_*`` operations map almost directly to certain POSIX functions, so EOF is indicated in this case by ``result`` being 0.
+In the case of streams or pipes, the ``UV_EOF`` constant would have been passed as a status instead.

 Here you see a common pattern when writing asynchronous programs.
 The ``uv_fs_close()`` call is performed synchronously. *Usually tasks which are